 You may still want to send a little something as a gesture, whether it's a pretty frame, a bottle of wine, or just a card with a nice note.

-Some couples having destination weddings that cause guests to incur higher costs may request that guests not buy a gift at all.
-This does give you an out, so in this case it would be up to you whether or not to still present the couple with a gift.
+Some couples hosting destination weddings that cause guests to incur higher costs may request that their guests not buy a gift at all.
+In this case, it would be up to you whether or not to still present the couple with a gift.

 Timing is also key: Don't plan to bring the gift with you.
 Instead, purchase and send it in advance of the wedding so that it arrives before you've departed, or just after the couple returns home, just as you would with a regular wedding present.
 Even if you plan on giving cash or a check, make arrangements to send it in the mail instead of taking it on your trip.
 You don't want to be responsible for extra money lying around your hotel room and neither do the newlyweds.